But were you aware that making changes to your insurance mid-policy could put you out of pocket?

 Changing the name, address or job title on your car insurance policy seems straightforward enough, but you’ll often find that there can be a fairly hefty admin fee attached to making such a simple change.

-We’ve analysed the term and conditions of over 80 of the UK’s car insurance providers to see how much they charge to make small changes to your policy information.
+Our team of car finance specialists analysed the term and conditions of over 80 of the UK’s car insurance providers to see how much they charge to make small changes to your policy information.